Here’s why and how to balance your training with quality sleep and recovery, which is just as important as training hard.

 What is active recovery and when should you opt for it over total rest?
 Here’s what every athlete should understand about active recovery.

-Polar athlete Andy Potts has had many triumphant race finishes.
-He’s also had his share of injuries.
-Learn how he deals with injuries and comes back stronger.
+Triathlete Andy Potts has had many triumphant race finishes, but also his fair share of injuries.
+Here’s how he deals with injuries and comes back stronger.

 When running is your job, recovery is all in a day’s work.
 Here’s how U.S. Olympian Molly Huddle recovers after running.